FAQs

 When do I need to write?

 You can write at whatever time of day or night that suits you.
 All we ask is that you stay on track or ahead with your articles.
-For example, on an 80 article contract, if it is halfway through the month, we expect you to have completed at least 40 articles.
+For example, we will expect you to have completed at least 40 articles if you have an 80 article contract and it is halfway through the month.

 As per the terms and conditions, scheduling of articles must be spread evenly throughout the month and for that reason you can be ahead of schedule but never behind.
-For example, 10 articles published on one day is unacceptable.
 Articles can be scheduled beforehand and we encourage you to do so.

 How long should articles be?